CONSERVATION AT VONDELING

 With 400 hectares of indigenous fynbos on our mountain slopes, the responsible custodian approach of wine estates has a significant combined impact on the continued flourishing of Fynbos flora.
 Vondeling is one of a number of farms that have moved to protect their natural assets and are proud to be 1 of 50 WWF Conservation Champion Wine Farms, reflecting their core values, which include; farming for future generations in an ethical, and sustainable manner.

 VONDELING FYNBOS SURVEY

 Following a fire on the Paardeberg in January 2011, a botanical survey was commissioned by the Paardeberg Sustainability Initiative (PSI) in collaboration with Vondeling Wines to record the plant species growing on the mountain.
 The post fire fynbos regrowth was documented for 18 months through plant collections and photographic records.
 To date, over 900 species in over 70 families have been collected.
-Approximately 10 per cent of these species are listed as threatened.
+Approximately 10% of these species are listed as threatened species.

 BIODIVERSITY AT VONDELING

 Vondeling was a proud supporter of the Biodiversity and Wine Initiative, established in 2004 to promote awareness and participation in driving conservation minded farming practices.
 In 2014, Vondeling was awarded Championship status within this organisation.

 Between 2005 and 2015, with the support of the WWF and BWI extention officers, a strong foundation of wine farms implementing biodiversity-friendly farming practices has been established.
 One third of the wine industry now has environmental management plans in place, co-developed with WWF, together with training to deliver on these guidelines.

 For more information about WWF Conservation Champions, click here.